 Welcome to my website!

-My name is Carmen Amo Alonso and I work at the intersection of Control Theory and Natural Language Processing with Prof. Melanie Zeilinger, Prof. Ryan Cotterell, and Prof. Florian Dörfler.
-To learn more about my research, head over to the Publications tab!
+My name is Carmen Amo Alonso and I am a Schmidt Science Fellow.
+I am affiliated with the Computer Science Department at Stanford, where I work with Chris Ré at the intersection of Control Theory and Deep Learning, particularly for language applications.
+To learn more about my research, head over to the Research tab!

 I am very proud to be a member of the academic community.
 I am a strong believer that access to education is a fundamental right, and that an educated society is a more equitable and inclusive one.
-For this reason, I strive to make my research accesible to anyone who is interested in learning about it and I participate in a number of outreach opportunities.
-I turn many of my papers into Youtube videos for those who prefer watching over reading, and I always make myself available to discuss research: feel free to reach out!
+For this reason, I strive to make my research accesible to anyone who is interested in learning about it.
+I upload presentations of my papers as Youtube videos for those who prefer watching over reading, and I always make myself available to discuss research: feel free to reach out!
+I love to participate in teaching and outreach opportunities as well.
 I also believe that in order for research to be more accessible, it must be easily reproducible.
-You can find all the code needed to reproduce my papers in my Github repository.
+You can find all the code needed to reproduce my papers linked in my Publications tab.